KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/gateway/README.md

 ![Test](../../../../../../../doc/patterns/images/gateway_vn.png)

-We have identified the _SecuMangaServer_ and a part of its interface we further want to make accessible in the new version of IELO while isolating the third-party software deployment as far as possible from our software.
+We have identified the _SecuMangaServer_ and a part of its interface we want to leverage in the new version of IELO while isolating the third-party software deployment as far as possible from our software.

 ![Test](../../../../../../../doc/patterns/images/gateway_cx.png)

 The _SecuMangaGatewayServer_ runs together with the legacy _SecuMangaServer_ in an isolated (secured) environment where open ports and a partially undocumented RPC-interface are unproblematic.
 The _SecuMangaGatewayServer_ provides a small well-documented web service interface to its clients with a feature set reduced to the still required SecuManga-decoder functionality.
 It is impossible for any client to bypass the gateway.

-Now a developers can use a **mock gateway** to simplify integration testing.
+Now developers can use a **mock gateway** to simplify integration testing.

 ## Try it out!